nosana-ci/learn.nosana.com/docs/getting-started/deployments/intro.md

 # Deployments

-<Glossary term="Deployment">Deployments</Glossary> are the best way to run workloads on the Nosana Network because they offer a single entrypoint to defining the workload (ie. the job definition) with additional controls over how it is scheduled, stopped or extended.
+<p><Glossary term="Deployment">Deployments</Glossary> are the best way to run workloads on the Nosana Network because they offer a single entrypoint to defining the workload (ie. the job definition) with additional controls over how it is scheduled, stopped or extended.</p>

 ## Elements of a deployment